S100 Computers

 If this is OK install all IC's to the board, including the ESP32_S3 module (in sockets

 P2+P5).
-There is a second socket P15 to accommodate some ESP32 modules that have a slightly wider spacing.
-(P15 = P5).
+As mentioned above, there is a second socket P15 to accommodate some ESP32 modules that have a slightly wider spacing.
+(P15 + P5).

 Note the ESP32-S3 is mounted on the board upside down so the USB port connection is easily available when the board is in the S100 bus.